Cambridge Scientific Center

-The IBM Cambridge Scientific Center was a company research laboratory established in February 1964 in Cambridge, Massachusetts.
+The IBM Cambridge Scientific Center was a corporate research laboratory established in February 1964 in Cambridge, Massachusetts.
 Situated at 545 Technology Square (Tech Square), in the same building as MIT's Project MAC, it was later renamed the IBM Scientific Center.
 It is most notable for creating the CP-40 and the control program portions of CP/CMS, a virtual machine operating system developed for the IBM System/360-67.